srstevenson/vim-picker/README.md

 nmap <unique> <leader>ph <Plug>(PickerHelp)
 ```

-Note that these mappings now have parentheses (e.g. `<Plug>(PickerBuffer)`
-rather than `<Plug>PickerBuffer`) to fix an issue whereby Vim would pause before
-executing a mapping if its name was a prefix of another mapping.
-The old
-mappings without parentheses are deprecated, but remain present for backward
-compatibility.

 ## Configuration

 By default, vim-picker uses Git to list files in Git repositories, and `fd`